 From the rooftop plunge pool, you can enjoy sweeping, Manhattan skyline views and even catch a glimpse of Lady Liberty.
 Family-friendly and unheated, with a shallow three-foot depth, this is a spot for soaking in rather than splashing.
 This is fair season swimming pool that's only open during the spring and summer.
 Although it's exclusively for hotel guests in the week, the pool's open to the public at weekends.

-A soothing Bamford Haybarn Spa is set to open in autumn 2017; expect holistic treatments that use all-natural ingredients.
+The soothing Bamford Haybarn Spa has holistic treatments using all-natural ingredients.
 The state-of-the-art gym has treadmills and a rowing machine; the Field House has stationary bicycles, resistance treadmills, kettlebells and yoga mats.

 Bring your walking shoes and a sustainable canvas bag for toting around your Brooklyn finds.

 A number of Dumbo rooms, Bridge Two-Bed rooms, King Bridge rooms, Studio Suites, Skyline Suites and One-Bedroom Suites are fully accessible for guests with mobility issues.

 Four-legged Smiths will be treated to all-natural, home-made treats, and a Den dog bed (for every one purchased, another is donated): a smart dog camera that lets you see, talk, and even toss treats to your pup when you're not there.
 See more pet-friendly hotels in New York.

 Welcome throughout the hotel, in the pool, the grounds and the café (where there’s a children’s menu).
 Baby cots are free and babysitting can be arranged with a day’s notice for $35 an hour, plus transportation (a four-hour minimum booking applies).